tburrows13/PowerOverload/README.md

 - If you would like support for a particular mod, let me know.
 Since I haven't played many other mods, balance suggestions would be helpful

 ## Graphics
-The tier 4 power pole uses the pre-0.17 "Big electric pole" graphics and the transformer uses the current power switch graphics.
+The "Huge electric pole" uses the pre-0.17 "Big electric pole" graphics and the transformer uses the current power switch graphics.
 If you would be interested in creating better graphics for either of these, let me know.

 ---